Rikcr7/Amazon-clone/README.md

-Clone of Amazon ecommerce website, created using html and css
+Clone of the Amazon ecommerce website, created using html and css